fresh-standard/fresh-resume-schema/README.md

 FRESCA
 ======
-*The FRESH Resume & Employment Schema*
+*The FRESH Résumé & Employment Schema*

-The [FRESH][fresh] resume schema, aka FRESCA, is an open source, standards-friendly, JSON/YAML-driven standard for resumes / CVs and other employment artifacts.
+The [FRESH][fresh] résumé schema is an open source, standards-friendly, JSON/YAML-driven format for résumé / CVs and other employment artifacts.
+It's similar to (and compatible with) nascent industry standards like [JSON Resume][jrs] or [StackOverflow Careers][soc], but optimized for technical candidates or anyone who likes to geek out over resume and career management (RACM).

+- [**View the official FRESH reference schema document.**][schema]
+- [**View a sample FRESH resume.**][exemplar]

+FRESH is supported as a native format by both [FluentCV Desktop][fluentcv] and [Command Line][npm].
+Additionally, FRESH resumes can be trivially converted to JRS format, allowing use of the full lineup of JRS tools.

+## What It Does

-It establishes an optimized, human-readable, computer-friendly representation for resume and career data based on JSON or equivalent YAML.
+FRESCA establishes an optimized, human-readable, computer-friendly representation for your résumé and career data based on JSON or equivalent YAML...

 ```js
 // Pared-down FRESH/FRESCA resume representation (JSON)